gokulakrishnanswaminathan/Attribute-Vs-Classification-Accuracy-in-ZSL/README.md

 2) Inception-ResnetV2
 3) Resnet50

-ZSL evaluation done using the concept of Semantic AutoEncoder

-Dataset Used: Animals With Attributes (50 classes - 40 training classes, 10 ZSL classes)
+Dataset Used: Animals With Attributes

+Results and Inferences are provided in the poster.

+For more information refer the report